Entanglement and optimization within autoregressive neural quantum states: RNN: Entanglement Variational Monte Carlo

 We now seek to numerically study the scaling properties of our normalized autoregressive single-layer RNNs.
 Intuitively, we expect any RNN architecture of the form shown in Fig.~\ref{fig:Architectures_RNN_ATF}(a) to find it difficult to encode longer range correlations and thus to encode volume-law or sub-volume-law scaling, due to the absence of nonlocal connections between cells.
 We focus on the softmax-based model, and study the dependence of the scaling on $\sigma$ at a fixed hidden state size $d_h=40$.
 We ask if increasing nonlinearity in $f$ can induce entanglement transitions in the thermodynamic limit, on top of the entanglement boost incurred by the move $f=\mathbb{1}\rightarrow f=\tanh$.

 In Fig.~\ref{fig:entang_scaling_plot}(a), we fix $(f,g)=(\mathbb{1},\text{SM})$ and plot the bipartite entanglement entropy as a function of system size $L$, for a number of values of $\sigma \in [0.1,10.1]$, with the twin goals of cutting across the entanglement peaks in Figs.~\ref{fig:EntangPhaseDiagrams_RNN}(A1) and (B1) and testing the large $\sigma$ regime.
 Each data point represents an average over an $N_\text{init} = 400$ random complex wavefunction ensemble.
 We achieve maximal system sizes of $L=256$, and fit the points to curves described by $S_\text{fit}(L)=aL^\nu + b\log L+c$.
-We find that all curves but one essentially saturate to a constant, strongly indicative of an area law.
-The one exception is at $\sigma=0.2$, the approximate position of the entanglement peak of Fig.~\ref{fig:EntangPhaseDiagrams_RNN}(B1), where $\overline{S_2^A}$ continues to grow at $L=256$, seemingly logarithmically, though the growth could yet come to a halt in the limit $L\rightarrow\infty$.
+As per the parameter values in Tab.~\ref{table:RNN_scaling_values} in App.~\ref{appendix:entang_scaling_parameter_values}, we find that the curves at $\sigma=0.1$ and $\sigma\geq2.1$ exhibit little to no entanglement and saturate to constants, which is strongly indicative of an area law in those regimes.
+However, near the entanglement peak of Fig.~\ref{fig:EntangPhaseDiagrams_RNN}(B1), the $\sigma=0.3$ and $\sigma=0.4$ curves appear to exhibit logarithmic growth, with the $\mathcal{O}(\log L)$ term dominant in $S_\text{fit}$ at least up to $L=256$, while at the actual peak ($\sigma \sim 0.2$), $\overline{S_2^A}$ appears to have a weak power-law dependence on top of the stronger logarithmic response.
+These results are further highlighted in Fig.~\ref{fig:RNN_scaling_semilog_plot}(a) in App.~\ref{appendix:RNN_entang_scaling_semilog_plot}, where the semi-log equivalent of Fig.~\ref{fig:entang_scaling_plot}(a) is shown.
+It is important to note that for all $\sigma$, any growth observed here is relatively weak, and could yet come to a halt in the limit $L\rightarrow\infty$, thus potentially producing a true area law.